 How is the admission review process conducted?

 - RSI office reviews all applications.
-Only complete applications who meet the admission requirement are reviewed by the committee.
+Only complete applications which meet the admission requirement are reviewed by the admissions committee.

 - Two committee members are randomly assigned to each application, accounting for conflict of interest.

-- A present RSI student reviews all application to provide any student perspective.
+- A current graduate student at RSI reviews all application to provide the student's perspective on a candidate.

-- The committee meet to review the applications.
+- The committee meets to review the applications.

 - A committee member whose student is being reviewed does not participate in the discussion.

 - Following the discussion, the chair seeks a consensus rating.
-Other members of the committee comment if they feel the score is not consistent with the review of the application.
+The members of the committee comment if they feel the score is not consistent with the review of the application.